SamG101-Developer/SPP-Primer-2/Writerside/topics/1-1-Terms-Definitions.md

 is the value that is passed to the function, and the parameter is the variable that the argument is assigned to.
 This also applies to generic type arguments and parameters.

+#### Variables & Values

+A variable is a named memory location that can store a value.
+A value is the data that is stored in the memory location.

 #### Owned Object

-An owned object is a non-borrowed value, whose lifetimes is, at present, limited to the current scope.
-It will have either been created in the current scope, or passed into the current scope as an argument or a coroutine yield.
-An owned object's lifetime can be extended by moving into an object initializer, thereby transferring ownership of the value from the current scope (function) to the object being initialized.
+An owned object is the value being stored in a variable.
+The term "owned" refers to the fact that the actual value is being referred, not a borrowed instance of the value.
+This means the owned object's owner is responsible for the value's lifetime, and when the owner goes out of scope, the value is deallocated.
+An owned object can be moved into another variable.
+If this new variable belongs to an outer frame (ie returning or yielding an owned object), then the lifetime of the owned object will be extended to match the new scope that the new owner variable resides in.

 #### Borrowed Object

-A borrowed object is a non-nullable pointer to an owned-object, denoted by the `&` token.
-An immutably borrowed object is also known as a "reader" and a mutably borrowed object is known as a "writer."
-A borrow is always valid, and can never outlive the lifetime of the owned object that is being borrowed.
-Unlike C++, the default mutability of a borrowed object is immutable.
+A borrowed object is a non-nullable pointer to an owned-object (a value stored in a variable).
+A borrowed object is always valid, and cannot outlive the lifetime of the owned object that is being borrowed.
+This is enforced by the rules of the memory model.
+A borrowed object can be either immutable or mutable, defaulting to immutable.
+An immutably borrowed object is known as a "reader" and a mutably borrowed object is known as a "writer."
+Taking a borrow of a borrow doesn't stack the borrow, ie doesn't create a `&&` type, but takes a borrow of the owned object under the original borrow.

 #### Move

-A move is the transfer of ownership of an object from one scope to another.
-This is done by passing the object as an assignment value, function argument, object initialization argument, or a coroutine yield.
-The owned object now " non-initialized", and is therefore no longer valid in the current scope, and the variable cannot be used until it is reinitialised.
+A variable "owns" a value.
+As such, values can be moved between variables, transferring their ownership.
+For example, `let x = y` moves the value from `y` into `x`.
+The variable `y` is now non-initialized.
+A value's ownership can be transferred by passing a variable as an assignment value, function argument, object initialization argument, or a coroutine yield.
+This moves the value inside the variable into the destination variable, in a different memory location.
+The original variable is now non-initialized, and cannot be used until it has been re-initialized with a new value.

 #### Partial-Move